 Prominently featured in the exhibition is double love & flied currency (2020), which is comprised of two and three-dimensional paintings that were formerly one continuous 33-meter-long artwork.
 Some of the paintings in the series are affixed directly onto the wall, while others are stretched over slanted protrusions extending into the gallery space.
 At first glance, the artworks' loosely collaged compositions depict gestural illustrations of faces, text, and symbols.
 However, as the gallery lights turn off at intermittent intervals, ultraviolet lights abruptly replace them, illuminating an additional, normally unseen layer within the artworks.
 The black lights reveal that the paintings are themselves bank notes, issued by Double Fly Art Center's Double Fly Awkward Pay Banking Branch and the amount of these bank notes corresponds to the actual price of the artworks.
 Further, the prices vary significantly while the artworks remain the same size, leveling a comment on the nature of the art market, society's perception of value, and the role of art as a financial instrument.

-Additionally accompanying the shift in lights is a high frequency soundtrack that plays throughout the gallery as the black lights are turned on.
-When the standard gallery lights are on, a low frequency track takes its place.
+Additionally, accompanying the shift in lights is an ominous, low frequency soundtrack that plays throughout the gallery as the black lights are turned on.
+When the standard gallery lights return, the soundtrack fades away and a video piece titled Double Fly, Same Style starts to play.

 Double Fly Cut Piece (2020) is described by the artists as the “conjoined twin” of double love & flied currency.
 Here, Double Fly displays the remaining length of canvas from the previously mentioned 33-meter-long artwork, alongside instructional text, QR codes, and various sized scissors.
 Guests may read through the instructions and should they choose, can engage in the artwork.
 To participate, visitors must make a donation (as little as HK$ 1 is accepted) and then use one of the scissors--which vary in length and quality dependent upon the amount donated--to cut out a section of the canvas.
 They can then keep this section of cut canvas for themselves.